-• The following European Council Directives: 89/618/Euratom, 90/641/Euratom, 96/29/Euratom, 97/43/Euratom, 2003/4/EC, 2003/122/EAEK, 2003/122/Euratom, 2006/117/Euratom 2009/71/Euratom - establishing a Community framework for the nuclear safety of nuclear installations were implemented to law "On Radiation Safety and Nuclear Safety", Cabinet Regulation No.723, adopted 20.09.2011., on the "Procedures for Licensing Activities with Sources of Ionising Radiation" and other Cabinet Regulations regarding radiation safety.
-The Nuclear Safety Directive is intended to establish a Community framework to maintain and promote the continuous improvement of nuclear safety and its regulation, and to ensure the European Union (EU) Member States provide appropriate national arrangements for high levels of safety to protect workers and the general public.
+The following European Council Directives: 89/618/Euratom, 90/641/Euratom, 96/29/Euratom, 97/43/Euratom, 2003/4/EC, 2003/122/Euratom, 2003/122/Euratom, 2006/117/Euratom, 2009/71/Euratom and 2011/70/Euratom - establishing a Community framework for the nuclear safety of nuclear installations were implemented to law "On Radiation Safety and Nuclear Safety", Cabinet Regulation No.752 "Procedures for Licensing and Registration Activities with Sources of Ionising Radiation" (adopted on 22.12.2015.) and other Cabinet Regulations regarding radiation safety.
+The Nuclear Safety Directive is intended to establish a Community framework to maintain and promote the continuous improvement of nuclear safety and its regulation, and to ensure the EU Member States provide appropriate national arrangements for high levels of safety to protect workers and the general public.